The Colors of Ices: Measuring ice column density through photometry: Introduction

 The coldest part of the interstellar medium is molecular clouds, in which nearly all material except noble gases is in molecular form.
 Since these regions are too cold to excite molecular hydrogen, we trace them with more easily excited molecules like CO.
 However, in the densest, coldest parts of the cloud, even these tracers freeze out.
 A total inventory of the tracer molecules is needed to accurately measure the total gas, but our inventories have historically been limited to gas-phase molecules that emit observable radiation.

 Ices are cool, but they are difficult to observe.
-They produce absorption features detectable in the mid- to far-infrared, but until recently, these features were observable only through spectroscopy and only toward a handful of sources.
-Prior to JWST, hundreds to thousands of spectra with ices had been observed by ISO, Spitzer, and a few ground-based observatories.
-JWST NIRSpec and NIRCam WFSS have added a few hundred more to that count, and SPHEREX will soon add thousands to millions more.
+The mid- to far-infrared absorption features they generate have until recently been observable only toward a handful of sources.
+Prior to JWST, hundreds to thousands of spectra with ices had been observed by ISO \citep[e.g.,][]{Gibb2004}, Spitzer \citep[e.g.][]{Boogert2008,Oberg2008,Pontoppidan2008}, Akari \citep{Aikawa2012}, and a few ground-based observatories \citep[e.g.][]{Jang2022}.
+JWST NIRSpec and NIRCam WFSS have added a few hundred more to that count, and SPHEREx \citep[]{Bock2026} will soon add thousands to millions more \citep[J. Hora et al.\ in prep]{2026Melnick,Ashby2023}.
 However, JWST NIRCam and MIRI have already detected many thousands, and possibly millions, of stars behind icy gas clouds, enabling photometric measurements of these ices.

 There is a limited history of using photometric filters to study interstellar absorption features in the infrared. \citet{Ginsburg2023} showed that the F466N filter, centered close to the CO ice absorption peak, is sensitive to ice and very weakly sensitive to gas.
-In particular, they showed that at typical abundances of CO, gas temperatures, and CMZ-like linewidths, CO gas is limited to an absorption of $\lesssim10\%$ or $\Delta m < 0.1$, much less than is observed throughout the target cloud, the Brick. \citet{Gunay2025} showed that NIRCam and MIRI photometry can be used to measure spectral features of dust grains, specifically the aliphatic CH feature around 3.4 \um. \citet{Meingast2025} demonstrated that a combination of ground- and space-based filters can be used to measure the \water ice column density.
+In particular, they showed that at typical CMZ conditions (abundance of CO, gas temperature, and linewidths), CO gas is limited to an absorption of $\lesssim10\%$ (or magnitude difference $\Delta m < 0.1$), much less than is observed throughout the target cloud, the Brick. \citet{Gunay2025} showed that NIRCam and MIRI photometry can be used to measure spectral features of dust grains, specifically the aliphatic C-H feature around 3.4 \um. \citet{Meingast2025} demonstrated that a combination of ground- and space-based filters can be used to measure the \water ice column density.
 To our knowledge, no other programs have attempted to measure ice photometrically in the last two decades \citep{Harker1997}, and the only attempts to map ice distribution in clouds have used spectroscopic measurements \citep{Pontoppidan2006, Noble2017, Smith2025}.